RyanDaDeng/laravel-algorithm-bundle/readme.md

 This package is not finished yet, please create an issue ticket if you have any concerns.

-An extended and easy to use Algorithm Bundle Package for Laravel.
+An extended and easy-to-use Algorithm Bundle Package for Laravel.

 All the algorthmns will be done by myself with covered test cases.